 - Asparagus Wrapped in Prosciutto

 - Zucchini Crisps

 - No-knead Sourdough Rolls

 What Is Ravioli?

-Unlike other long, flat spaghetti or other shapes like Ziti and Penne, Ravioli is quite different because it is a type of pasta with filling inside ( cheese, meat, vegetables, etc.).
+Unlike other long, flat spaghetti or other shapes like Ziti and Penne, this food whose name begins with “R” is quite different because it is a type of pasta with filling inside ( cheese, meat, vegetables, etc.).